 install the text-only operating system.

 For our journey in Data Science (from Beginner to Advanced).

 You are invited to join at any time, and please return for video (tutorial) 6 where I'll answer: "How do you create a Linux bootable flash USB drive?"

 Have a nice day.

-Continue the journey to Data Science with us on our YouTube Channel.
-Subscribe here.
+Continue the journey to Data Science with us.
+Connect at YouTube, Twitter and at our mailing list.